wongkx/address-bloc/README.md

 # address-bloc

-This application allows adding, deleting, searching and even importing person/address data.
+This application allows adding, deleting, searching and even importing personal data from csv.